pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 Extended limits supported

+Failsafe is only supported by value per channel, it's not yet possible to set Hold or No pulse.

 Telemetry enabled for A1=RX_Batt (Ratio 12.7), A2=Ext_Batt (Ratio 12.7), RX RSSI, TX RSSI, TX LQI (100=all telem packets received...0=no telem packets).

 CH1|CH2|CH3|CH4|CH5|CH6|CH7|CH8|CH9|CH10